bernsteinb1/CS321_Final/README.md

 # Miscellaneous files:
 - results.txt
   - Example output of ai_pong.py when trained.
 This is not automatically populated when trained, but was created deliberately.
+The results seen here were cut off after 37 generations because progress had stopped.
 - champion.pickle
   - Contains the best (highest scoring) overall AI player trained from running ai_pong.py.
 - last_gen.pickle